udayanshevade/FEND-arcade-space-game/README.md

 Instructions on opening the game:
   1. Open the index.html file in a browser and presto.
   2. Click to move and hold click to move fluidly.
 Double click to warp.
+    2.5.
+Both you and all asteroids can warp.
+Pro-tip: don't warp side by side.
   3. Avoid asteroids.
 If one hits you don't worry bout it.
 Health regenerates.
   4. Rack up those long distances while conserving health.
   5. Sight-see the universe.